Genealogical/Research Resources Available

 at the Gilpin History Museum

-Gilpin County newspapers: Various dates on microfilm and hard copies.
+Gilpin County newspapers: Various dates on microfilm and hard copies, and many issues of Gilpin County newspapers are also available at coloradohistoricnewspapers.org.
 Issues available on microfilm can be checked by the public.
 Hard copies are restricted access and must be checked by staff.

 The following records are open to the public during normal business hours or by appointment: